wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 !!! abstract "Learning outcomes"

-    By the end of this session you will be able to:
+    By the end of this practical session, you will be able to:

     * Run the `wis2box-create-config.py` script to create the initial configuration
     * Start wis2box and check the status of its components